 In-depth coverage of the National Electric Code (NEC) for those employed in fields requiring knowledge of the Code.
 Emphasis on wiring protection and methods, special condition, and advanced calculations.
-Lecture Hrs. = 3, Lab Hrs. = 0 Pre/Corequisite: READ 300 or equivalent

 AC/DC Drives

 Installation and maintenance of alternating current (AC) and direct current (DC) variable speed drives with emphasis on application, operating characteristics, and troubleshooting techniques.